 Jack Chia Meng-tat

 “Zhongxin guanxi zhong de fojiao—Hongchuan fashi jiqi fanghua 中新關係中的佛教－宏船法師及其訪華 (1982-1990).”
-Dongnanya yanjiu 東南亞研究 (Southeast Asian Studies) No. 4 (2013): 78-85.
+Dongnanya yanjiu 東南亞研究 (Southeast Asian Studies) 4 (2013): 78-85.